- 23

 - Copy Link

 Like many things in Nevada, Belmont Ghost Town is in the middle of nowhere.
 Although the silver mining town of Belmont only prospered for about 20 years, a few notable points of interest exist, including the best-preserved building, the courthouse.
+During its peak, the high desert town had two saloons, restaurants, a post office, a bank, a school, and enough residents to support two newspapers.
+Today, Belmont has a few residents and a steady stream of ghost town enthusiasts.

-Belmont Nevada Boom and Bust
+Belmont History Nevada Boom and Bust

+By 1889, most businesses and people had left town to chase after the latest gold or silver discovery.
+The few companies left included the drugstore, brewery, and Saloon.
+A stagecoach still served the town for another year before it went out of business.
 By 1911, Belmont’s population was less than 50, with no working mines, and there was very little reason for the remaining folks to stay.
 By 1911, Belmont’s population was less than 50, with no working mines, and there was very little reason for the remaining folks to visit.

 There was a minor comeback in 1914 when a mill was reconstructed to process mine tailings and ore from three small mines.
-The mini-boom lasted until 1922 when the remaining ore was all processed, and no new deposits could be found.
-Belmont Ghost Town is a fantastic place to visit in Nevada, with quite a few structures in various stages of decay.
+The mini-boom lasted until 1922, when the remaining ore was all processed, and no new deposits could be found.

 Getting to Belmont Ghost Town

-- 21
+- 23

-- 25shares
+- 27shares

 - Like